henrytien/clr-via-csharp/README.md

 ## Improving performance

-1. **Unsafe** code is allowed to work directly with memory addresses and can manipulate bytes at these addresses.
-This is a very power- ful feature and is typically useful when interoperating with unmanaged code or when you want to improve the performance of a time-critical algorithm. p17
+1. `Unsafe` code is allowed to work directly with memory addresses and can manipulate bytes at these addresses.
+This is a very powerful feature and is typically useful when interoperating with unmanaged code or when you want to improve the performance of a time-critical algorithm. p17

-2. The CLR’s JIT compiler does not have to compile the IL code at run time, and this can improve the applica- tion’s performance.
+2. The CLR’s JIT compiler does not have to compile the IL code at run time, and this can improve the application’s performance.

 3. For some applications, the reduction in working set size improves performance, so using NGen can be a net win.
 P21

-4. Because this programming paradigm is quite com- mon, C# offers a way to simplify this code and improve its performance by providing an as operator.
+4. Because this programming paradigm is quite common, C# offers a way to simplify this code and improve its performance by providing an as operator.
 P96

    ```c#
    Employee e = o as Employee;